-This article may have suffered some slight bitrot over the years.
+This article may have suffered some slight bitrot over the years since it was written around 2002.
 Now (July 2007) it has been reposted.
 Some links may have faded; one - http://www.proudlyserving.com/, seems to have flourished.
 It now seems to be a blog about Microsoft.
 I have not read it, so (late July 2007) I can't speak for its content).

 Because a reader requested it, I have put this back online; it was written in (IIRC) about 2002; not much has changed since then, really.